f5devcentral/f5-agility-labs-automation/docs/class02/module1/lab1.rst

    the device.

    .. image:: images/f5_extension_add_host_03.png

+   .. note:: If the password popup doesn't appear, refresh the VSCode's browser tab.

+   .. note:: If you enter the password incorrectly, wait for the login attempts to time out.
+      Then right-click on the host, choose ``Clear Password`` and then click on the host to re-enter the correct password.

-   .. note:: Be sure to add all three BIG-IPs and BIG-IQ to the F5 VSCode
+   .. note:: Be sure to add all three BIG-IPs and the BIG-IQ to the F5 VSCode
       extension.
 Once complete, your list of hosts in VSCode should look like this:

       .. image:: images/f5_extension_hosts.png